Huanghuacheng Great Wall Of China - Full guide to the GW’s lakeside section

 Go to Donzhimen – Take the 916 or 916 Express – Get off at Huariou Bus Station – Take the H21 local bus – get off and walk 300metres =GREAT WALL OF CHINA.

-You will pay cash.
+You will pay for your ticket cash.
 Some places accept credit cards but is most likely you end up using paper.

 It can get confusing when you get there and you are trying to buy the ticket as you will see the sign that says: